AlibabaCloudDocs/oss/intl.en-US/Product Introduction/What is OSS?.md

 OSS charges you only for the storage space and bandwidth that you actually consume.
 You can take the cost advantages of the flexible infrastructure from Alibaba Cloud as your business grows and your storage and bandwidth requirements change.

-For more information about OSS pricing, see[Object Storage Service Pricing](https://www.alibabacloud.com/product/oss#pricing).
+For more information about OSS pricing, see [Object Storage Service Pricing](https://www.alibabacloud.com/product/oss#pricing).
 For more information about OSS billing methods, see [Overview](/intl.en-US/Pricing/Billing items and methods/Overview.md).

 ## Alibaba Cloud storage service